 ShippingEasy validates domestic addresses through a US address validation tool from USPS.
-When we are unable to verify than an address is known to USPS, we’ll signal the problem.
+When we are unable to verify that an address is known to USPS, we’ll signal the problem.
 In this case, it is best to return to your customer to verify the address or reference a map to correct minor spelling or formatting errors.

 If your contents require special handling, such as when they contain fragile items, liquids, or perishables, be sure to note this on the box.
 Each carrier has its own requirements, but usually, the label is applied to the largest surface and spaced away from the sides.

 When shipping USPS parcels via ShippingEasy, you can customize your USPS labels with a carrier note.
 Learn how to customize USPS domestic labels.

 Even when clearly labeled, do not assume this will protect the package.
 Be sure you have taken other measures as detailed in this guide.

 With so many carrier services available, it is easy to be driven by the bottom line and select the least expensive option.
 Keep in mind that damaged or spoiled products are equally costly, so select a service that is first and foremost suited to the parcel contents.

 - A case for airmail: some perishable items may be able to withstand the extra jostling of ground shipments, but may spoil before the package arrives.
 So an overnight air service, such as USPS Priority Mail Express, is a better choice, despite the cost.